Need to talk? Call 1800 882 436.

 Experts recommend that babies sleep on their back to reduce the risk of sudden infant death syndrome (SIDS).
 This means that most babies spend a lot of time lying on their back.

-Tummy time gives your baby the chance to try a new position and helps prevent them getting a flat spot on their head from lying on their back so much.
+Tummy time gives your baby the chance to try a new position and helps prevent them getting a flat spot on their head from extended periods on their back.

-Tummy time builds your baby’s head, neck and upper body strength.
-It also helps to develop the skills they’ll need to crawl, roll over, sit up and stand.
+Tummy time builds your baby's head, neck and upper body strength.
+It also helps them develop the skills they'll need to crawl, roll over, sit up and stand.

 When should I start tummy time?